 To allow additional users onto your cloud server, see this page.

 An unrelated note about aggregators:

 We love aggregators!
 Aggregators collect blogs that have similar coverage for the convenience of readers, and for blog authors they offer a way to reach new audiences.
 SAS and R is aggregated by R-bloggers, PROC-X, and statsblogs with our permission, and by at least 2 other aggregating services which have never contacted us.
 If you read this on an aggregator that does not credit the blogs it incorporates, please come visit us at SAS and R. We answer comments there and offer direct subscriptions if you like our content.
-In addition, no one is allowed to profit by this work under our license; if you see advertisements on this page, other than as mentioned above, the aggregator is violating the terms by which we publish our work.
+In addition, no one is allowed to profit by this work under our license; if you see advertisements on this page, the aggregator is violating the terms by which we publish our work, except as noted above.